Pheung Kya-shin: Biography

-Pheung is of Chinese descent, and was born near Kokang's Red Rock River (红石头河) in 1931.
+Pheung was born in the British Raj into the Peng family, related to the Chieftains of Kokang by marriage.
+He is of Chinese descent, and was born near Haungsawhtuuhaw Village (红石头河, ဟောင်ဆော်ထူးဟော်), Kokang in 1932 or 1931.
 He was the oldest of seven children.
 In 1949 he studied military affairs under Sao Edward Yang Kyein Tsai, the saopha of Kokang at that time, and became the captain of Yang's defense force, where he remained until Yang's was deposed by the Myanmar Armed Forces (the military junta ruling Burma) in 1965.
-Later that year he established the Kokang People's Revolutionary Army and began leading a small group of youth in guerilla warfare against the Myanmar Armed Forces, at which time his younger brother Pheung Kya-fu also became a military leader.
+Later that year he established the Kokang People's Revolutionary Army and began leading a small group of youth in guerilla warfare against the Myanmar Armed Forces.

 In April 1969, Kokang province was established with Pheung as its leader.
 For 20 years he controlled Kokang as a member of the Communist Party of Burma (CPB).
 In 1989, however, the CPB split up and Pheung established his own army, the Myanmar National Democratic Alliance Army, with which he mutinied and captured the city of Mong Ko.
 After this he signed a cease-fire with the military junta, which allowed the Kokang army to retain their weapons, and established an autonomous Kokang region as the "First Special Region" of Myanmar.